Should I Have Helped My Dad Fund His Business Idea?

 Despite my reservations, I decided to hear him out.
 He pitched his idea, which did sound promising, but the risk involved made me hesitant.

-I had a long think about it and eventually told him I couldn't lend him the money.
+I thought about it for a long time and eventually told him I couldn't lend him the money.
 I explained my concerns about his track record and how I wasn't in a financial position to risk that amount.

 He was furious.
-Said I was selfish, unsupportive, and that I was letting him down when he needed me the most.
+He said I was selfish, unsupportive, and that I was letting him down when he needed me the most.

 This led to a huge argument where he accused me of not caring about his well-being.
 Now, I'm torn.